-Expungement (also called "expunction") is a court-ordered process in which the legal record of an arrest or a criminal conviction is "sealed," or erased in the eyes of the law.
-When a conviction is expunged, the process may also be referred to as "setting aside a criminal conviction."
+Expungement (also called "expunction") is a court-ordered process in which the legal record of an arrest or a criminal conviction is "forgotten."
+Another way to see it is erasing a record in the eyes of the law or setting aside a criminal conviction.

 Legal Effect of an Expungement

 An expungement ordinarily means a court seals or erases an arrest or conviction from a person's court record for most purposes.
 After the expungement process is complete, the person who was arrested or convicted is not legally required to disclose the incident.

 (In limited situations, a person might be expected to disclose an expungement.
 When someone is under oath, they might have to disclose an expungement — but not their legal history beyond that.)